 How do you make buttermilk with vinegar?

-- MIX 2 tablespoons white vinegar or apple cider vinegar + 14 tablespoons of milk (1%, 2%, or whole)
+- MIX 2 tablespoons white vinegar or apple cider vinegar + 14 tablespoons of milk (1%, 2%, whole, or soy milk)

 - REST for 10 minutes.